suriakub/individual-project/stable-backend/worker/README.md

 - `MODEL` - a HuggingFace Hub model to be used to instantiate the diffusion pipelines.

 - `USE_FLOAT16` - set this to `false` if you get errors about CUDA out of memory.
-It controls the floating point precision of the model.
-It will use less GPU memory at the cost of image quality.
+It controls the floating point precision of the model and if set to `false`, the process will use less GPU memory at the cost of image quality.

 - `IMAGE_FREQUENCY` - controls the frequency at which images are sent throughout the generation process.